 Gray tree frogs are mainly arboreal and need a number of good perches and climbing branches.
 Driftwood, cork bark tubes, bamboo poles, or PVC pipe segments can be positioned at different angles in the cage for this purpose.
 Use live or fake plants positioned over perches as cover.
 Cork bark flats leaned against the side of the cage are also a good way to provide shelter for gray tree frogs.

 Temperature and Humidity

 Gray tree frogs are tolerant a wide range of temperatures and humidity levels.
-Healthy frogs will tolerate temperatures as low as 50°F (10°C) and as high as 90°F (32°C) temporarily without harm.
+Healthy frogs will tolerate temperatures as low as 50°F (10°C) and as high as 90°F (32°C) briefly without harm.
 Ideally you should keep the enclosure between 68°F (20°C) and 78°F (26°C) during the day, with a slight drop in temperature at night.
 It may be helpful to place a low wattage heat lamp over one side of the cage, especially on cooler days, to offer a range of temperatures within the enclosure.
 It is also important to mist the terrarium with water.
 Spray the enclosure lightly several times a week or daily if the humidity level in your home is especially low.

 Provide a small water dish for gray tree frogs to soak in.
 It does not need to be too large but should allow frogs to fully soak in it at night, which they may often do.
 Chlorinated tap water is not safe for use and should be treated with an aquarium product that removes and neutralizes chlorine, chloramines and heavy metals a day before use.